Giardia duodenalis: Prevalence and epidemiology

+Geographical prevalence

+G. duodenalis is the most widespread intestinal parasite affecting humans.
+The parasite Giardia duodenalis can be found all over the world, in both developing and industrialized nations.
+However, human infections are most common in tropical and subtropical climates.
+Giardia duodenalis is common around the world because the parasite resides in bodies of water; typically rivers, lakes, and recreational swimming pools.
+Giardiasis is more prevalent in developing countries, where the sanitation and overall hygiene is poorer compared to developed countries.
+In developed nations, giardiasis has a prevalence of 2–5%, whereas in developing nations it is significantly higher, ranging from 20% to 30%.
+In the United States, it has been discovered that a majority of whom are infected by the Giardia duodenalis parasite tend to reside in more urban areas, and, patients who are infected are more likely to live in the Southern United States.

+Ecology

 Giardia infects humans, but is also one of the most common parasites infecting cats, dogs, and birds.
 Mammalian hosts also include dozens of species, including cattle, sheep, and goats.

 Cats can be cured easily, and lambs usually simply lose weight, but in calves, the parasites can be fatal and often are not responsive to antibiotics or electrolytes.
 Carriers among calves can also be asymptomatic.
 This parasite is deadly for chinchillas, so extra care must be taken by providing them with safe water.
 Dogs have a high infection rate, as 30% of the population under one year old are known to be infected in kennels.
 The infection is more prevalent in puppies than in adult dogs.
-Infected dogs can be isolated and treated, or the entire pack at a kennel can be treated together regardless.
-Kennels should also be then cleaned with bleach or other cleaning disinfectants.
-The grass areas used for exercise should be considered contaminated for at least one month after dogs show signs of infection, as cysts can survive in the environment for long periods of time.
+Infected dogs can be isolated and treated, or the entire pack at a kennel can be presumptively treated together.
+Kennels and areas used for exercise should be considered contaminated for at least one month after dogs show signs of infection, as cysts can survive in the environment for long periods of time.
 Prevention can be achieved by quarantine of infected dogs for at least 20 days and careful management and maintenance of a clean water supply.